 A crew change may occur via helicopter if the seismic program is longer than five to six weeks, depending on the contractor.
-The 2013 seismic survey is anticipated to be short in duration, so a helicopter crew change may not be necessary.
-However, some contractors may choose to conduct crew changes in port.
+The 2013 seismic survey was relatively short in duration, so a helicopter crew change was not necessary.
+Some contractors may choose to conduct crew changes in port.
 Helicopters will maintain a regulated flight altitude above sea level unless it is necessary to fly lower for safety reasons.